Zoro-jiro/Data-Science-and-Statistics/README.md

     - Ensemble learning, bagging, out-of-bag error, and feature importance.

 Tip: Link each numbered item to its notebook once notebooks are added (e.g., `[01 - Data Acquisition](notebooks/01-data-acquisition.ipynb)`).

 ---
+🎯 Learning Outcome
+By completing this lab, we will gain the ability to handle and preprocess real-world datasets, perform statistical analysis to extract meaningful insights, and visualize data trends and patterns effectively.
+They will also learn to build and evaluate machine learning models while developing a strong understanding of core machine learning concepts and algorithms.
+Each notebook is self-contained, demonstrating concepts with datasets and hands-on exercises to reinforce learning.

+---